I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-psdereferenceimpersonationtoken.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p>If the token's reference count reaches zero, the token is deleted.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>